Trek to Yomi: Plot

-Development
+Development and release

-The idea for the game emerged when game director Leonard Menchiari was experimenting with black and white imagery using Unreal Engine.
+The idea for Trek to Yomi emerged when game director Leonard Menchiari was experimenting with black and white imagery using Unreal Engine.
 Publisher Devolver Digital then approached one of their long-term partners, Polish studio Flying Wild Hog, who was developing Devolverland Expo for the publisher at that time, about a game set in the Edo period.
 The studio was intrigued by the project and agreed to serve as the game's developer.
 Devolver Digital then brought Menchiari and Flying Wild Hog together and began the game's production.
-The game was heavily inspired by classic samurai movies, especially those directed by Akira Kurosawa.
-Its 2D side-scrolling gameplay was influenced by silent movies from the 1920s to 1930s, in which "each scene is designed to look more like a magical moving theatre stage rather than a screen".
+The game was heavily inspired by classic samurai movies, most notably those directed by Akira Kurosawa, Orochi (1925), and Eiji Yoshikawa's Musashi novel.
+Menchiari also took inspiration from Sergio Leone's spaghetti Westerns and 1930s movies starring Buster Keaton.
+Its 2D side-scrolling gameplay was influenced by silent films from the 1920s to 1930s, in which "each scene is designed to look more like a magical moving theatre stage rather than a screen".
 According to game director Marcin Kryszpin, Trek to Yomi was not designed to be a big game, and that the game should last around five hours.

 According to Menchiari, the game's story and themes were focused on two major components: historical Japan and Shinto mythology.
 As the game was set during Edo Japan, the team worked extensively to ensure that the game is historically accurate and authentic.
 The team consulted Aki Tabei Matsunaga, a Japanese historian who helped the team to translate and stylize the dialogue so that they are period appropriate.
 The team also used the displays at the Edo-Tokyo Museum as the foundation for the design of various in-game assets.
 The team collaborated with Emperia Sound and Music and composers Yoko Honda and Cody Matthew Johnson for the game's music.
 Japanese musical instruments that were found during the Edo period such as taiko drums and shamisen were used to record the game's original soundtracks.
-A Gagaku (traditional Japanese orchestra) were recruited to perform the game's music during the recording process.
+A gagaku (traditional Japanese orchestra) were recruited to perform the game's music during the recording process.